chigkim/VOCR/readme.md

 This branch utilizes VisionKit on MacOS Catalina that take advantage of machine learning for OCR.

+This is a standalone app, and it does not rely on Keyboard Maestro, Imagemagick, and Tesseract that the previous VOCR utilized.

+## Download

+Here is the direct link to download [VOCR v0.1.0-alpha.1](https://github.com/chigkim/VOCR/releases/download/v0.1.0-alpha.1/VOCR.v0.1.0-alpha.1.zip).

+## Upgrade
+You can simply remove VOCR group from Keyboard Maestro and follow the instruction for setup below.

+The following steps are optional if you want to remove Imagemagick and Tesseract.

+* Download the [latest commit](https://github.com/chigkim/VOCR/archive/master.zip) from master branch.
+* Run "uninstall.command" script.

 ## Setup
 1. After uncompress, just move the app to your application folder and run it.
 2. You should get a notification asking you to grant accessibility permission.
 If VoiceOver doesn't focus on the window automatically, press vo+f1 twice to find system dialog, and you should be able to find it.